TourTerrible/TourTerrible.github.io/_posts/2021-12-20-Placement_experience_and preparation.md

 In this post, I'll be sharing my experience of the whole placement session at IIT Guwahati, from company tests to interviews and how did I prepare for it.

 ## How it started for me
 Last year, when I got an internship opportunity at Amazon, I was hoping to get a  PPO (pre placement offer), and  thought I wouldn't be participating in placements, so I was prepared neither mentally nor for coding tests.
-I was enjoying TV shows at home when I got to know the PPO results, and I realized that the next four months would be tough.
+I was enjoying TV shows at home when I got to know the PPO results, and I realized that the next four months would be tough<!--break-->.

 ## Preparation